Near Duncan in Platte County, Nebraska — The American Midwest (Upper Plains)

 Topics and series.
 This historical marker is listed in these topic lists: Bridges & Viaducts • Railroads & Streetcars • Roads & Vehicles.
 In addition, it is included in the Lincoln Highway, and the Nebraska State Historical Society series lists.
 A significant historical date for this entry is October 31, 1913.

 Location.
 41° 21.209′ N, 97° 34.647′ W. Marker is near Duncan, Nebraska, in Platte County.
-Marker is on U.S. Hwy 30 Frontage Road (original Lincoln Hwy), 0.1 miles east of the intersection of 355th Avenue and 115th Street, on the left when traveling east.
+It is on U.S. Hwy 30 Frontage Road (original Lincoln Hwy) 0.1 miles east of the intersection of 355th Avenue and 115th Street, on the left when traveling east.
 Marker is along Prairie Creek, about five miles southwest of Duncan.
 Touch for map.
 Marker is in this post office area: Duncan NE 68634, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Gardiner School (here, next to this marker); Duncan (approx. 5.1 miles away); Lincoln Highway (approx. 5.1 miles away); 1776 Bicentennial 1976 (approx. 5.1 miles away); U. S. Indian Industrial School Building (approx. 10.1 miles away); Genoa: 1857-1859 (approx. 10.3 miles away); Pawnee (approx. 10.3 miles away); Osceola And The Early Pioneers (approx. 11.8 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies: Gardiner School (here, next to this marker); Duncan Veterans Memorial (approx. 5.1 miles away); Duncan (approx. 5.1 miles away); Lincoln Highway (approx. 5.1 miles away); Bicentennial (approx. 5.1 miles away); U. S. Indian Industrial School Building (approx. 10.1 miles away); Genoa: 1857-1859 (approx. 10.3 miles away); Pawnee (approx. 10.3 miles away).
 Touch for a list and map of all markers in Duncan.

 Also see . . .

-1. Lincoln Highway Association.
+1. Lincoln Highway Association

-(Submitted on March 4, 2012, by William Fischer, Jr. of Scranton, Pennsylvania.)
+.
+(Submitted on March 4, 2012, by William Fischer, Jr. of Reynoldsburg, Ohio.)

 2. Lincoln Highway.
-(Submitted on March 4, 2012, by William Fischer, Jr. of Scranton, Pennsylvania.)
+(Submitted on March 4, 2012, by William Fischer, Jr. of Reynoldsburg, Ohio.)

 Credits.
-This page was last revised on November 30, 2020.
-It was originally submitted on March 4, 2012, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 691 times since then and 24 times this year.
-Photos: 1, 2, 3, 4. submitted on March 4, 2012, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page was last revised on July 22, 2024.
+It was originally submitted on March 4, 2012, by William Fischer, Jr. of Reynoldsburg, Ohio.
+This page has been viewed 1,154 times since then and 41 times this year.
+Photos: 1. submitted on July 21, 2024, by Mark Parker of Hickory, North Carolina.
+2. submitted on March 4, 2012, by William Fischer, Jr. of Reynoldsburg, Ohio.
+3. submitted on July 21, 2024, by Mark Parker of Hickory, North Carolina.
+4, 5, 6. submitted on March 4, 2012, by William Fischer, Jr. of Reynoldsburg, Ohio.